Space Mountain Ultimate Guide – Disney World Magic Kingdom

-Tomorrowland's Space Mountain has provided thrills to many guests at the Magic Kingdom since it opened January 15, 1975.
-Space Mountain actually originated in the early 1960s when Walt Disney came up with the idea of a high-speed attraction themed around the space age.
-Located at the far end of Tomorrowland, the attraction's towering white structure is unmistakable.
+Space Mountain is a roller coaster in the dark and an absolute must-do classic ride.
+It opened in 1975, but actually originated in the early 1960s when Walt Disney came up with the idea of a high-speed attraction themed around the space age.
+Located at the far end of Tomorrowland, the attraction’s towering white structure is unmistakable.

 Entering Space Mountain, you find yourself in a dimly lit queue that seems to go on and on and on.
 As you near the Space Port (loading area), you hear shrieks from the space travelers who have gone before you.
-Eventually, you'll reach the loading platform, and will board six-passenger rockets, seated single-file, for your journey into space.
+You will be sent left or right, as there are two mirrore tracks on this attraction called Alpha and Omega.
+Eventually, you’ll reach the loading platform, and will board six-passenger rockets, seated single-file, for your journey into space.

 Slowly your vehicle makes its way into a tunnel of strobe lights and colors.
 You’re then thrust into the darkness of space via a roller coaster that dips and swerves through the galaxy, past shooting stars and glowing planets!
 The entire ride lasts two and a half minutes with peak speeds of 28 miles per hour.

-Basically speaking, Space Mountain is a very fast, bone-rattling roller coaster in the dark!
+Basically speaking, Space Mountain is a fast, bone-rattling roller coaster in the dark!

-You must be at least 44 inches tall to ride Space Mountain.
+You must be at least 44 inches (112 cm) tall to ride Space Mountain.

 The queue area has interactive games to play along the way.